-Presenters may use the Speaker Ready Room to make changes to presentations or prepare for their presentation.
+Presenters may utilize the Speaker Ready Room to make changes to presentations or prepare for their presentation.

 Report directly to your scientific session meeting room 20 minutes prior to the start of the session.
 The computers will be pre-loaded with the presentations scheduled to take place in that specific meeting room.

 Before starting your presentation

 - Check the session computer to make sure your presentation was properly uploaded.

 - If the moderator does not show up, the first presenter on the agenda should introduce himself/herself and begin the session.

 - The default computer screen on the scientific session computer will provide instructions on how to begin the PowerPoint presentation and audio recording.

 - There are several important messages found on the default computer screen:

 (a) Opening your presentation: Locate your name and the title of your presentation, and click on it to select it.